⚠️ Alpha内测版本警告:此为早期内部构建版本,尚不完整且可能存在错误,欢迎大家提Issue反馈问题或建议。

 Skip to content

-5.2 Image Segmentation: U-Net and its Variants
+5.2 Segmentation: U-Net and its variants

 "U-Net is not just a network architecture, but a revolutionary thinking in medical image segmentation—proving that carefully designed architectures can surpass brute-force training on large datasets." — — Ronneberger et al., "U-Net: Convolutional Networks for Biomedical Image Segmentation", MICCAI 2015